Hands-on science for middle and high school girls

 Session Dates: One Saturday per month from 9:30 am - 12:30 pm during the 2017-2018 school year: October 21, November 18, December 9, January 20, February 24, March 17, April 21, May 12.

-Apply: Applications for the 2017-2018 school year will open in late summer.
-The application deadline will be September 30.
+Apply: Applications for the 2017-2018 school year are now open!
+The application deadline is September 30.
 Before applying, please carefully consider if you will be able to attend all eight sessions.
 If you know you will miss more than one session due to a conflict, please consider applying next year.
 Participants from previous years may re-apply, however, preference is given to new applicants.

 The High School Girls in Science program gives girls in grades 9–12 the opportunity to be a part of the groundbreaking research that's happening everyday at the Burke Museum.
 Participants in this quarterly program meet after school every Monday for six weeks to take an in-depth look at a particular field of study at the Burke.
 Girls will explore what the Burke’s vast research collections can tell us about our past, present and future!